-If you’re lucky enough to have an ISTJ as a friend, family member, or coworker, you know firsthand what makes these special individuals so likable.
-And chances are good you do know an ISTJ, considering 16 percent of men and 7 percent of women fit this personality type.
+If you’re lucky enough to have an ISTJ as a friend, family member, or coworker, you know firsthand what makes these special individuals so great.
+And chances are good you do know an ISTJ, considering 16 percent of men and 7 percent of women fit this fairly common Myers-Briggs personality type.

 1. They’re industrious.

 An ISTJ is happiest when she’s cranking out to-dos.
-As many ISTJs do, my wife keeps a long list of chores and projects she wants to accomplish.
+Like many ISTJs, my wife keeps a long list of chores and projects she wants to accomplish.
 A good day is one in which she checks most of the items off her list.

 If you want to find an ISTJ, just listen for the sound of work getting done in the background and follow it to the source.